toledompm/http-monitor/README.md

 ### Async processing

-Go routines allows for the monitor keep track of every provided url in the provided intervals, without beeing influenced by bad endpoints taking too long to respond.
+Go routines allows for the monitor keep track of every provided url in the provided intervals, without being influenced by bad endpoints taking too long to respond.

 - `time.AfterFunc`: AfterFunc creates it's own go-routine after the provided time has passed, without holding up any processing, or beeing held up itself.